 The ambient temperature of the enclosure during the day should be between 77 and 86 F. Ambient temperatures higher than that are dangerous.
 This substantial amount of full-spectrum light produced ensure the lizard’s color is bright and sparkling.

-Alternatively, you can use cool fluorescent strip lights such as the Zoo Med Reptisun light.
+Alternatively, you can use cool fluorescent strip lights.
 This is a low-heat lamp and as such will not warm the terrarium.

 However, it would provide the full spectrum light needed by the reptiles and the live plants.
 Grow lights such as halide grow lights provide the light needed.
 For heat production, a 25W basking bulb can be used.